edonv/CalendarView/README.md

 #### Font Design

-The font design that the calendar view uses for displaying calendar text. `CalendarView` comes with a `ViewModifier` to set this.
+The font design that the calendar view uses for displaying calendar text. `CalendarView` comes with a `ViewModifier` to set this:

 ```swift
 CalendarView($selectedDate)